 They went onto the set and picked up the four dolls.
 The blank eyes with the extra long eyelashes were lifeless.
 The rosebud mouths were closed.
 Penelope and the two men took them into the dressing-room and took the clothes off each doll.
 There was nothing unusual to be seen.
 No hole in the back, nor any sign where a disc could have been inserted.
 The dolls were dressed again, and this time they were put inside a large suitcase which was to be taken to a warehouse by van.
 The dolls would stay there till the next time they might be needed.

-had finished making the part of the commercial where they
+finished making the part of the commercial where they appeared,

-appeared, the mothers had exchanged mobile numbers.
-This was more
+the mothers had exchanged mobile numbers.
+This was more as an act

 After Yvonne and Irene had experienced the incidents with their daughters, they rang the other two to find out if Sylvia and Rose had been having dreams or nightmares.